 Apps such as mHealth (mobile health) fall under the category called ‘Professional reference tools’.
 Again, one of the main benefits of such healthcare apps is that they replace physical reference guides, making them less susceptible to human error and more easily accessible.
-Professional reference tools feature International Statistical Categorization of various diseases and a myriad of health problems.
+Professional reference tools feature the International Statistical Categorization of various diseases and a myriad of health problems.

 Productivity and efficiency are two of the most important aspects of any line of work, medicine in particular.
 The more productive the doctor is, the more patients he (or she) will be able to assist.

 Basically, this type of application aims to improve digital charting, internal communication, remote dictation, scheduling, and plenty of medical and non-medical related issues and tasks.

 An example of a ‘Productivity’ type app is TripLog.
 Shameless plug but it’s important to note that TripLog is not only for real estate agents and bookkeepers, but one of TripLog’s largest enterprise customers is a healthcare organization.
 TripLog has design and functionalities built-in specifically for healthcare providers.